CollectivaT-dev/language-toolkit/docs/source/_build/html/tr/_sources/3-Datadriven language tech.rst.txt

 Finally, MT has also been proposed as a documentation and preservation tool for endangered languages by Bird and Chiang in their paper `Machine translation for language preservation <https://aclanthology.org/C12-2013/>`_.
 Directly quoting from their paper: "... when source texts are translated into a major world language, we guarantee that the language documentation will be interpretable even after the language has fallen out of use.
 Second, when a surviving speaker can identify errors in the output of an MT system, we have timely evidence of those areas of grammar and lexicon that need better coverage while there is still time to collect more.
 These tasks of producing and correcting translations can be performed by speakers of the language without depending on the intervention of outside linguists.
 Furthermore, we sidestep the need for linguistic resources like treebanks and wordnets, which are expensive to create and which depend on the existence of morphological, syntactic, and semantic analyses of the language."

-This innovative way of language documentation reduces the effort into mere translation collection since MT development relies on this type of data.
+This innovative way of language documentation reduces the effort into translated sentence collection as MT development relies on this type of data. *(More on parallel data in the next section)*

 Automatic speech recognition
 ----------------------------